10 Powerful Stretching Exercises for Kids That Boost Flexibility Instantly

 9. Lunge Stretch

-- Maintaining your back heel off the ground and your back leg straight, take a single stride forward into a lunge position.
+• Maintain your back heel off the ground and your back leg straight, then take a single stride forward into a lunge.
 After 15 to 20 seconds of holding your hips forward, switch legs.

-- This increases lower body strength and flexibility by stretching the quadriceps and hip flexors.
+• This exercise increases lower-body strength and flexibility by stretching the quadriceps and hip flexors.

 10. Reach and Twist